WorkflowsCI/prose-test/.github/ISSUE_TEMPLATE/Epic/A-simple-task.md

 #### Sighted person using a mouth stick

 - [ ] Can any Drag and Drop functionality also be achieved through a simple mouse click?
-- [ ] For any time based events or dynamic interactive content, can the timing be adjusted or (ideally) disabled?
+- [ ] For any time based events, animations or dynamic interactive content, can the timing be adjusted or (ideally) disabled?

 #### Sighted person using voice control